apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/assumed_roles.md

 ### <a name="access_denied"></a> `java.nio.file.AccessDeniedException` within a FileSystem API call

-If an operation fails with an `AccessDeniedException`, then the role does not have the permission for the S3 Operation invoked during the call
+If an operation fails with an `AccessDeniedException`, then the role does not have the permission for the S3 Operation invoked during the call.

 ```
+java.nio.file.AccessDeniedException: s3a://bucket/readonlyDir:
-java.nio.file.AccessDeniedException: s3a://bucket/readonlyDir: rename(s3a://bucket/readonlyDir, s3a://bucket/renameDest)
+  rename(s3a://bucket/readonlyDir, s3a://bucket/renameDest)
  on s3a://bucket/readonlyDir:
   com.amazonaws.services.s3.model.AmazonS3Exception: Access Denied
   (Service: Amazon S3; Status Code: 403; Error Code: AccessDenied; Request ID: 2805F2ABF5246BB1;